moebe-dev/LIRI-Bot/README.md

 ## LIRI-BOT (Language Interpretation and Recognition Interface)

-LIRI is a command line node app that takes in parameters and gives you back data using Nodejs, npm packages request and API's such as spotify, bands and OMDb.
+LIRI is a command-line node app that takes in parameters and gives you back data using Nodejs, npm packages request and APIs such as Spotify, Bands, and OMDb.

 # Actions
 -	concert